M-Parvati/ROAD_ACCIDENT_ANALYSIS_/README.md

 • Road design improvements, including better speed regulation and road safety features, are critical on highways to prevent fatalities.

-• Increased road patrols and better lighting during nighttime hours could help reduce accident rates.

-• Urban areas with high traffic density, such as City X, require more targeted interventions, including public awareness and improved road infrastructure.

 • Some areas may have fewer accidents, but their severity is disproportionately high.
-These locations require in-depth analysis and targeted interventions.

 • The 8.5% increase in accidents and 10.2% rise in casualties between 2021 and 2022 reflect worsening road safety trends, signaling the need for comprehensive safety reforms and initiatives.

 • Accidents involving heavy vehicles are more likely to occur during nighttime hours, possibly due to fatigue and visibility issues.
-Further investigation and preventive measures are recommended.

-Actionable Recommendations -
+# Actionable Recommendations -

 • Implement Focused Safety Measures in high-risk zones (e.g., City X, highways).